-- Entities that are subject to the AMLO or other requirements as regards AML/ CFT ("Covered Entities") are required to conduct KYC checks and obtain further information about their customers to ensure that any business relationship (and any transactions from it) is not a money laundering risk. - ♦ In general, a Covered Entity will be required to identify the customer in question and any beneficial owners, verify said identities, and where necessary, obtain further information about the purpose and intended nature of the business relationship. - Certain classes of persons (such as politically exposed persons) are subject to additional measures.
+- Entities that are subject to the AMLO or other requirements as regards AML/ CFT ("Covered Entities") are required to conduct KYC checks and obtain further information about their customers to ensure that any business relationship (and any transactions from it) is not a money laundering risk. - ♦ In general, a Covered Entity will be required to identify the customer in question and any beneficial owners, verify said identities, and where necessary, obtain further information about the purpose and intended nature of the business relationship. - ♦ Certain classes of persons (such as politically exposed persons) are subject to additional measures.

-- mentioned above in question 7.1 would be subject to requirements to conduct customer due diligence on persons they enter into business relationships with or conduct transactions for, including to obtain certain identification information about their customers and their beneficial owners, verify such information, as well as obtain information on the purpose and nature of the business relationship. - persons as well as persons from higher-risk AML/CFT jurisdictions.
+- ♦ Financial institutions that are subject to additional AML/CFT measures as mentioned above in question 7.1 would be subject to requirements to conduct customer due diligence on persons they enter into business relationships with or conduct transactions for, including to obtain certain identification information about their customers and their beneficial owners, verify such information, as well as obtain information on the purpose and nature of the business relationship. - ♦ Enhanced customer due diligence requirements would apply to politically exposed persons as well as persons from higher-risk AML/CFT jurisdictions.